Leni Robredo 2022 presidential campaign: Branding

 Robredo described her campaign as a "people's campaign," citing her supporters' efforts in organizing her campaign, with rallies organized by local chapters of a volunteer-driven Robredo People's Council (RPC).

 On its launch, the color her campaign used was hot pink, to signify "protest and change," and was popularized by 'Dapat si Leni', a group of Robredo supporters.
 This was a deviation from the bright yellow motif commonly associated with the Liberals.
 Her campaign initially planned to use blue as their main campaign color, but was yet to adopt a final theme color when pink was already being used by supporters and associated with Robredo and her campaign.
-According to Robredo, pink is "the color of a personality that is open, listening, and loving."
+According to Robredo, pink is "the color of a personality that is open, listening, loving and loving."
 The campaign's supporters adopted the moniker kakampink, a portmanteau of kakampi, which is Filipino for "ally", and "pink".

 On January 11, 2022, Robredo and her campaign team unveiled their campaign tagline, "Gobyernong Tapat, Angat Buhay Lahat" (Honest Government, a Better Life for All).
 Based on Robredo's Angat Buhay program under the Office of the Vice President, the slogan was made to reflect the campaign's platform of good governance and transparency.
 On February 7, a day before the official start of the election campaign season, Robredo's campaign adopted the pink rose flower as its official symbol.

 Several songs were made for and used by the campaign.
 The song "Kay Leni Tayo" (We're for Leni) was created for free by Nica del Rosario, Mat Olavides, Jeli Mateo, and Justine Peña.
 Del Rosario wrote and recorded another song for the campaign, "Rosas" (Rose), featuring Gab Pangilinan (Francis Pangilinan's niece), while Ogie Alcasid released "Handa Ka Na Ba kay Leni" (Are You Ready for Leni).
 Other songs used in Robredo's campaign rallies included "Liwanag sa Dilim" (Light in the Dark) by Rivermaya and "Alapaap" by the Eraserheads.
-Although she had no official hand signs like her opponents, some of her supporters would used the Laban sign, that was used during the 1978 Interim Batasang Pambansa elections by Lakas ng Bayan or LABAN, a political party formed by former senator Ninoy Aquino.
+Although she had no official hand signs like her opponents, some of her supporters would use the Laban sign, that was used during the 1978 Interim Batasang Pambansa elections by Lakas ng Bayan or LABAN, a political party formed by former senator Ninoy Aquino.
 The hand signal was also used in the presidential campaign of former presidents Corazon Aquino in 1986 and her son Benigno Aquino III in 2010.
 Some say that her hand signal is being associated with the Liberal Party, however this was also used to refer to Robredo's first letter of her nickname.
 Others would prefer the Finger heart, a hand signal that was popularized in South Korea.